 Getting Around Park Slope

 Getting around to all the best things in Park Slope couldn’t be easier.
-Pretty much all there is to do in Park Slope is walkable distance, but if you want to cover alot of ground we recommend using the Citi Bike app or Revel app to rent bicycles or motorized scooters to get around
+Pretty much all there is to do in Park Slope is a walkable distance, but if you want to cover alot of ground we recommend using the Citi Bike app to rent bicycles or alot of these Park Slope activities are easily to walk to.

 When you’re done, check the app for the nearest docking station with openings and return your bike.